Philadelphia Eagles Move the Chains on Autism Outreach

-This season, the Philadelphia Eagles have made that easier, becoming one of the first sports franchises to build a state-of-the-art sensory room in its home venue of Lincoln Financial Field.
+In 2019, the Philadelphia Eagles made that easier, becoming one of the first sports franchises to build a state-of-the-art sensory room in its home venue of Lincoln Financial Field.
 The 500-square-foot sensory room was created in collaboration with Children’s Hospital of Philadelphia (CHOP), who is also a founding beneficiary partner of the Eagles Autism Challenge.
 Medical professionals helped design the room to ensure a quieter and more secure environment for those with sensory challenges.
 Guests who are having difficulty can retreat to this room at the stadium and find a quiet place to sit, play, and relax.
 The walls have fun tactile surfaces that can be manipulated by guests, and there are plenty of soft seating areas and resources available like fidgets, noise-canceling headphones, and weighted lap pads.

 Jeffrey Lurie, Chairman and CEO of the Philadelphia Eagles, remarked, “It is truly heartwarming to know that this state-of-the-art sensory room will now provide a sense of ease and comfort for families and loved ones who may be experiencing sensory challenges at Lincoln Financial Field.
 In this moment, we are creating a major shift from autism awareness to action, and it is all thanks to our compassionate and caring fans, Eagles Autism Challenge supporters, Children’s Hospital of Philadelphia, and the autism community around the world.”